kay27/MineClone5/LEGAL.md

 Here's the detailed legalese for those who need it:

 ## License of source code
-MineClone 2 (by kay27, EliasFleckenstein, Wuzzy, davedevils and countless others) is an imitation of Minecraft.
+MineClone 5 (by davedevils, Wuzzy, Oil_boi, EliasFleckenstein, kay27 and countless others) is an imitation of Minecraft.

-MineClone 2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+MineClone 5 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.